UPRI-earthquake/earthquake-hub-frontend/docs/PERFORMANCE_TODO.md

 Performance TODOs and Risk Assessment

-Scope: Frontend (CRA + Leaflet) and static serving via Nginx.
+Scope: Frontend (CRA + Leaflet) and API backend (Express).

-Safe changes already applied
+Safe changes applied (non‑breaking)
-- Non‑blocking Leaflet CSS in `public/index.html` using preload+onload swap.
-Keeps initial paint fast without changing appearance.
-- `config.js` marked `defer` to avoid blocking HTML parsing while preserving execution order.
+- Leaflet CSS is loaded non‑blocking via `preload` with onload‑swap in `public/index.html`.
+- Reduced preconnects in `public/index.html` to <= 4 origins (OSM + one Carto) to address Lighthouse’s “too many preconnects”.
-- `web-vitals` and push `subscribeUser()` are lazy‑loaded on idle to keep main bundle lean.
+- `web-vitals` and push `subscribeUser()` are lazy‑loaded on idle to keep main bundle lean (see `src/index.js`).
-- EventSource polyfill is now conditionally loaded only when needed (older browsers).
+- EventSource polyfill is now conditionally loaded only when needed (older browsers) in `hooks/useEventsFeed.js`.
-- Nginx now serves hashed assets with long cache lifetimes, disables HTML/config caching, and enables gzip.
+- Added short `Cache-Control` for `GET /device/all` (60s) to reduce backend load on initial map load; SSE updates still reflect live status.
+- Sidebar earthquake items, station list items, and significant‑EQ cards are keyboard accessible (role=button, tabIndex, Enter/Space handlers).
-- Service worker adds runtime caching for common map tile providers to speed up repeat visits.
+- Service worker includes runtime caching for common map tile providers to improve repeat visits.
+- Leaflet CSS deduped: removed bundled import in `src/components/MapView.jsx:1` and kept the non‑blocking CDN link in `public/index.html`.
+This reduces render‑blocking.

+Notes about dev vs prod measurements
+- Lighthouse warnings like “minify JS/CSS” and “render‑blocking requests” often reflect the CRA Dev Server.
+Build with `npm run build` for a minified, code‑split, deferred production bundle.
+- `public/config.js` intentionally remains non‑deferred to guarantee it loads before dev server bundles execute (apps read `window.ENV`).
+In production this is a tiny file and not material to TTI.

 Proposed changes requiring validation (may be breaking)
 1) Replace `moment` with `dayjs`